In this article: Use the right CRM: Software tools purpose and scope.

 Time is the most rare and valuable resource we have; on its proper use rely the basis of success, well before the Seven Habits.

 What is still complex for many of us is to determine how much the “time” itself costs to us.
 That perception affects the value of any investment: the ROI of the investments in productivity relies upon the perception of the value of time.

 This is the reason why Use the Right Tools, consequently, is not so straightforward to everyone…

-What right tools are
+What the right tools are

-Few years ago, I witnessed a company using the weirdest database I’ve ever seen, -we have to say that at that time the concept of CRM wasn’t fully clear yet-.
+Few years ago, I witnessed a company using the weirdest database I’ve ever seen, – we have to say that at that time the concept of CRM wasn’t fully clear yet.
 In this case the purpose was to collect leads among visitors at the fair trade.
 At that time, the most fashionable style was just to collect business cards, often hundreds of them, then process a selection of them once back in the office.
 Using a DB was a great enhancement of that process, wasn’t it?

 In hindsight, that database wasn’t a real… DataBase.
 Its output was only to print labels to stick them on a paper letter.
 Yes, that tool was developed on … Microsoft WORD.
 The input of contacts’ names and addresses would result in an A4 printing of 24 stick labels.
 That was it.
 I couldn’t believe to not being able to export data in an acceptable format that allowed me to use it into a different database.

 In the “IT calendar” this episode would be recorded ages ago, but how many people still just use Microsoft Excel to manage leads and customer data?
 An Uncountable number!